Dr. Seuss: In his children's books

 Geisel made a point of not beginning to write his stories with a moral in mind, stating that "kids can see a moral coming a mile off."
 He was not against writing about issues, however; he said that "there's an inherent moral in any story", and he remarked that he was "subversive as hell."

 Geisel's books express his views on a wide variety of social and political issues: The Lorax (1971), about environmentalism and anti-consumerism; The Sneetches (1961), about racial equality; The Butter Battle Book (1984), about the arms race; Yertle the Turtle (1958), about Adolf Hitler and anti-authoritarianism; How the Grinch Stole Christmas!
 (1957), criticizing the economic materialism and consumerism of the Christmas season; and Horton Hears a Who!
 (1954), about anti-isolationism and internationalism.

-In recent times, Seuss's work for children has been criticized for presumably unconscious racist themes.
+Retired books

+Seuss's work for children has been criticized for unconscious racist themes.
+Dr. Seuss Enterprises, the organization that owns the rights to the books, films, TV shows, stage productions, exhibitions, digital media, licensed merchandise, and other strategic partnerships, announced on March 2, 2021, that it would stop publishing and licensing six books.
+The publications include And to Think That I Saw It on Mulberry Street (1937), If I Ran the Zoo (1950), McElligot's Pool (1947), On Beyond Zebra!
+(1955), Scrambled Eggs Super!
+(1953) and The Cat's Quizzer (1976).
+According to the organization, the books "portray people in ways that are hurtful and wrong" and are no longer being published.